Texas Rangers agree with free agent DH Joc Pederson on contract, AP source says

 Get top local stories in DFW delivered to you every morning. >Sign up for NBC DFW's News Headlines newsletter.

-Texas added another reliever Monday with the free agent signing of right-hander Shawn Armstrong.
-The Rangers also designated catcher Sam Huff, their seventh-round pick in 2016, for assignment.
+Texas added another reliever Monday with the free agent signing of right-hander Shawn Armstrong to a $1.25 million, one-year deal that includes $250,000 in performance bonuses for innings: $50,000 each for 20 and each additional 10 through 60.
+The Rangers also designated catcher Sam Huff, their seventh-round draft pick in 2016, for assignment.

 The 32-year-old Pederson spent his first six full big league seasons as an outfielder with the Los Angeles Dodgers and was an All-Star as a rookie in 2015.
 The Rangers have some uncertainty in their outfield.